Russell-S-Harper/EXPLORE/README.md

 Here’s a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified demo running at 0.66 s/frame.

-## CX16 – v2.
-VERA Approach
+## CX16 v2 – AI Demo

+### History

+- early 1990s, wrote an AI demo set in an arena with competing players, however most details are lost to history
+- 2024 to present day, rewriting the demo for the CX16; so far the results are good – might have something useful for exhibitions and trade shows

+### Progress

 VERA is a display co-processor used in the CX16.
 It has a new feature, "FX", which provides helpers to improve line drawing, polygon filling, and other functions.
 Using the line drawing helper, I was able to implement 16-color line drawing routines such that, even written in C and implementing clipping, they still run in about 80% of the time required by the 256-color line drawing routines in TGI.
 As an aside, the line drawing routines in `cx16-v1` using Bresenham’s algorithm took 3× the time to run than the TGI drawing routines, so a huge improvement gain using VERA.

 V2 takes a different perspective looking overhead into an arena setting with walls and vehicles.
 There’s no masking, just lines.
-Here’s a [video](https://youtube.com/watch?v=nCTF3v2hGFo) of the current progress.
-The rotations and scaling require a lot of multiplications and divisions such that they end up being bottlenecks.
-The multiplier in VERA is a major factor in getting the frame rate to 7.5 frames/s.
+Here’s a [video](https://www.youtube.com/watch?v=6ZxkDRXkPw0) of the current progress.
+The rotations and scalings require a lot of multiplications and divisions such that they end up being bottlenecks.
+The multiplier in VERA is a major factor in getting the frame rate to 7.5 frames/s although it’s set to 6.0 frames/s to give a timeslice for the AI.
 Given that 5.0 frames/s is acceptable, there’s lots of room to add more details, and the code is only minimally optimized.

-I’m getting closer to a game in mind, a recreation of something I wrote a long time ago – unfortunately the original is lost to history…
+About the AI, it uses only 13 bytes to correspond to various settings, i.e. very basic.
+You can let the program run on its own, and it will create an `AI.DAT` file and document the generations as the players compete with each other.
+It looks pretty good running as a screen saver or retro videogame attract mode.

 As in `cx16-v1`, should you want to build the demo, you’ll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.